captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 with an investment banker
 ---
-Allison fixed me up with.
+that Allison set me up with.
 ---
 I am giving you this penny
 ---
-as a token of our brand new
+as a token of our new best friendship.
 ---
-best friendship.
----
 You Pete you.
 ---
-You are now the Luckiest Person.
+Are now the Luckiest Person.
 ---
-In the.
----
-Entire World.
+In the Entire World.
 ---
 ## PETER:
 That’s a little overwhelming.